 For those who believe that immigrants to Canada are driving up the country’s housing demand and worsening affordability, here’s new data to mull over.

 A recent poll commissioned by Royal LePage shows that one out of every five homes is being purchased by new foreign settlers.
-These newcomers (defined as those who have arrived in Canada within the last 10 years) represent 21 percent of total home sales and are expected to purchase 680,000 homes over the next five years if immigration levels remain the same.
+These newcomers (defined as those who have arrived in Canada within the last 10 years) represent 21% of total home sales and are expected to purchase 680,000 homes over the next five years if immigration levels remain the same.

 The survey found that among newcomers who buy, they spend an average of three years in the country before making that home purchase.